Digitex: A Natural Culmination of My Betfair Trading Journey

 Digitalizing the Pit Experience

-When you want to transfer these trading pit dynamics onto a computer screen, it’s imperative that the technology is up to the task.
-Screen-based traders must be able to submit trades as quickly and easily as shouting “Sold!”, and they must be able to see bids and offers moving in real time even in the busiest times.
+When you want to transfer these Betfair Trading pit dynamics onto a computer screen, it’s imperative that the technology is up to the task.
+Screen-based Betfair Traders must be able to submit trades as quickly and easily as shouting “Sold!”, and they must be able to see bids and offers moving in real time even in the busiest times.

 Fast and reliable technology that works without hiccups or glitches, and that clearly displays exactly what is going on right now, is critical to the success of an exchange.
-And the large futures exchanges like CME and LIFFE that made the transition from open outcry pit trading to electronic trading did a very good job with the technology.
+And the large futures exchanges like CME and LIFFE that made the transition from open outcry pit Betfair Trading to electronic Betfair Trading did a very good job with the technology.
 It wasn’t an option – they had to.

-These companies poured millions of dollars into creating highly resilient, robust, lightning-fast systems that were up to the job.
+These companies poured millions of pounds into creating highly resilient, robust, lightning-fast systems that were up to the job.
 As a result, they’ve gone from strength to strength.

-The importance of good technology in an electronic trading environment is seared into my brain because I know that a market isn’t just numbers on a screen.
-The electronic trading pit must offer the same low latency and resilience and speed of execution and speed of communication as a physical crowd of people.
+The importance of good technology in an electronic Betfair Trading environment is seared into my brain because I know that a market isn’t just numbers on a screen.
+The electronic Betfair Trading pit must offer the same low latency and resilience and speed of execution and speed of communication as a physical crowd of people.
 Because that’s essentially what it is.
 Any shortcomings, even in just one of these areas, will have a direct negative effect on liquidity.

 And lack of liquidity is a market-killer.
 CME knew that, LIFFE knew that, and I know that.